jeaye/blog.jeaye.com/_drafts/2017-01-01-real-artists-ship.md

 there code reviews?
 Static analysis?
 Linting?
 What's the test coverage?
 What sort of tests are there?
 Is there a style guide which prohibits certain dangerous practices?
 Are third-party libraries kept up to date to minimize security holes and duplicated patching efforts?
+What's the most stale system?

-### A note to "real artists"
+### A final note to “real artists”
 If I could whisper in your ear, I'd note that there's no point shipping a product not worth shipping.
 I'd note that repeated bastardization of software practices leads to an unmaintainable mess.
-I'd ask you to attempt to quantify the summation of all "real artist" moments you've had, where sane practice was abandoned.
+I'd ask you to attempt to quantify the summation of all “real artist” moments you've had, where sane practice was abandoned.
 Was it worth it?
 What was the cost?
 Is it too late?

 <figure><figcaption style="font-style: italic;">
-"Real artists don't ship, they provoke.
+“Real artists don't ship, they provoke.
 In today's world, shipping is the easy part.
-Making something meaningful that questions the status quo is the real challenge." ~ <a href="https://www.quora.com/What-does-real-artists-ship-mean-to-you/answer/Natalie-Edward-Phillips-Hamblett">Natalie Edward Phillips-Hamblett</a>
+Making something meaningful that questions the status quo is the real challenge.” ~ <a href="https://www.quora.com/What-does-real-artists-ship-mean-to-you/answer/Natalie-Edward-Phillips-Hamblett">Natalie Edward Phillips-Hamblett</a>
 </figcaption></figure>